 I fear that we sometimes spend more time proving our professional competence to others in the field than we actually spend disseminating culturally relevant knowledge and awareness to the rest of the world in a digestible manner.
 We need to expand beyond publications in scientific journals to also incorporating information to other forms of media that may be less prestigious but more accessible.

 Discussion and awareness are vital, but we have to transition to actually putting plans in motion and doing the “leg work” required to truly advocate for change.

 We must move beyond the personal preservation of power and prestige to actually helping more evenly distribute power to the members of society who don’t have it.
-We must get to the root of the problem and be willing challenge the broken system until we witness true results.
+We must get to the root of the problem and be willing to challenge the broken system until we witness true results.